 BAAM + wire embedding allows for wire embedding to be 3D printed directly into structures such as car doors to supply power to lights and speakers, or in washing machine side panels to provide wiring to the control panel.
-It also offers the potential to implement wiring and sensors within large scale smart tooling to measure temperature, strain, pressure, and other properties.

 Build volumes and production rates of traditional desktop and production 3D printers are not sufficient for large-scale applications in the automotive, home appliance, aerospace, furniture, and construction industries.
 Furthermore, although standard commercial 3D printing technologies have advanced to print in a broad range of materials including thermoplastics, metals, and ceramics, the resulting structures are generally limited to a single material, or at most, a narrow range of compatible materials.
 The Cincinnati BAAM machine has the same material constraints and would benefit from embedded disparate materials such as metal fibers serving as reinforcing agents, thermal conduits, and electrical lines.